Heriberto-Juarez/Heriberto-Juarez/README.md

 🔭 I’m currently working on FullStack MERN apps.

-🌱 I’m currently learning Flutter, In fact at the moment of updating this description I am about to complete a Flutter Course on Udemy but I will continue learning.
+🌱 I’m currently learning Flutter.
+In fact at the moment of updating this description I am about to complete a Flutter Course on Udemy but I will continue learning.

 😄 Pronouns: He/Him

-⚡ Fun fact: I started learning to code way before I even got to college, so it has been a been a long journy.
+⚡ Fun fact: I started learning to code way before I even got to college, so it has been a been a long journey.